 Every individual person has different motivations for working at a job.
 The reasons for working are as individual as the person.
-But, all people work because the workplace provides something that you need from work.
-The something that you obtain from your work impacts your morale, your motivation, and the quality of your life.
+But, all people work because the workplace provides something that they need from work.
+The something that you obtain from your work impacts your morale, your motivation, and the quality of your whole life.

-Work is About the Money
+Work Is About the Money

 Some people work for their love of the work; others work for personal and professional fulfillment.
 Other people like to accomplish goals and feel as if they are contributing to something larger than themselves, something important, an overarching vision for what they can create.
 Some people have personal missions they accomplish through meaningful work.